Dawson v Thomson Airways Ltd

 Dawson v Thomson Airways Ltd was a landmark case taken to the Court of Appeal of England and Wales in May 2014, which created a binding case law for all future flight delay compensation claims in England and Wales.

 Facts

-The case specifically related to flight number BY5143 which was scheduled to depart on 25 December 2006 at 11:30am from London Gatwick Airport to Puerto Plata in the Dominican Republic.
+The case specifically related to flight number BY5143 which was scheduled to depart on 25 December 2006 at 11:30 a.m. from London Gatwick Airport to Puerto Plata in the Dominican Republic.
 The Thomson Airways Ltd flight was subject to a delay of 6 hours and 26 minutes.

 History of the case

 In December 2012, Mr Dawson brought a claim against Thomson Airways Ltd, asking for €600 based on the length of the delay and the distance of the flight.
 Thomson Airways Ltd instructed Herbert Smith Freehills to act on their behalf and initially filed a defence citing extraordinary circumstances under Flight Delay Compensation Regulation EU 261/2004.

 Thomson Airways Ltd were represented by Robert Lawson QC of Quadrant Chambers.
 Mr Dawson appeared as a litigant in person.

 The matter was initially listed for a hearing at small claims court in Cambridge but when the court recognised the complexity of the argument, the matter was allocated for a multi-track hearing with a time estimate of 1 day.
 The matter was heard before His Honour Judge Yelton on 15 July 2013.

 The court heard that Thomson Airways Ltd had dropped their argument of 'extraordinary circumstances'.
 Instead, accepting that they would have been liable to pay Mr Dawson compensation had he brought his claim within two years.
 They based their limitation point argument on the 1997 case of Sidhu v British Airways Plc, in which Lord Hope said:

 "The intention seems to be to provide a secure regime, within which the restriction on the carrier's freedom of contract is to operate.
 Benefits are given to the passenger in return, but only in clearly defined circumstances to which the limits of liability set out by the Convention are to apply.
 To permit exceptions, whereby a passenger would sue outwith the Convention for losses sustained in the course of international carriage by air, would distort the whole system, even in cases for which the Convention did not create any liability on the part of the carrier."